 Cons of Oversubscription

-For most average investors, oversubscription ends up being a net negative, as higher pricing makes the IPO opportunity less attractive — with the risk of being overinflated.
+For most average investors, oversubscription ends up being a net negative.
+First, it’s rare for individual investors to be able to subscribe to an IPO.
+Typically that’s reserved for large institutional or high-net-worth investors.
+Then, by the time the average investor can buy the stock, higher pricing may make the IPO opportunity less attractive — with the risk of being overinflated.

 If you’re unable to obtain an allocation at the original IPO price, it’s likely that secondary market prices for these securities may be substantially higher due to the high demand for these shares.